To say the Sturgis Motorcycle Rally 2016 is a blast would be a vast understatement.

 Over 30 masters of the trade earned the invitation to display one of their custom motorcycles in the 2016 Skin and Bones exhibit.
 This show allows viewers to examine each of their works as they sit atop elevated pedestals that offer an unencumbered view from every angle.
 As a result, everyone gets to experience the creativity, spirit, and personal expression of motorcycle history and culture up close and personal.

 It ain’t no sin, to take off your skin and dance around in your bones.

 The Skin and Bones exhibit was a fantastic show of talent and craftsmanship.
 All the bikes on display were excellent, but some were just plain sick.
 The work that goes into these one-of-a-kind masterpieces is nothing short of phenomenal.
 I enjoyed getting up close to see the engraving and scrollwork on some of these custom bikes and the one-off custom-made pieces.
 The details that often get overlooked when a cycle is sitting at ground level or roped off are all right for viewing.
 So naturally, I took a ton of pics – some for inspiration, some for the video, but mostly to share with you all.

 Speaking of art and artists… Richie Pan was the featured artist.
 More than 50 pieces of his art were displayed in his memory.
-Richie was a creative soul who’s spirit was taken in 2015 (see baggers.bikernet.com/pages/RIP_Richie_Pan__.aspx for more).
+Richie was a creative soul who passed on in 2015.

 Richie Pan art at Skin & Bones

 Everything has beauty, but not everyone sees it.

 When I travel, I always try to consider art.
 I love strolling galleries and seeing art shows.

 We stopped by to visit with artist Scott Jacobs and see his new art gallery in Deadwood.
 It’s a beautiful drive from Sturgis to Deadwood, by the way.
 I’m sure it’s even more impressive on a motorcycle.
 Anyway, Scott’s gallery is stunning.
 He gave us a tour of his newly designed gallery, studio, and living spaces – some still in the finishing stages of construction.
-If upstairs is anything like downstairs, it’s gonna rock.
-Best to your success, Scott.
+If upstairs is anything like downstairs, it’s gonna rock—best to your success, Scott.